DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Related Work

 \section{Related Work}

 \textbf{Data augmentation:} Data augmentation targets at augmenting training data with new samples.
-New samples obtained by traditional data augmentation tricks (\emph{e.g.}, crop, flip, color jittering) only have limited diversity.
-Also, there are some methods such as AutoAugment~\cite{cubuk2019autoaugment}, Fast-AutoAugment~\cite{lim2019fast}, PBA~\cite{ho2019population}, and AWS~\cite{tian2020improving} proposed to learn optimal augmentation strategies to improve the accuracy of classifiers.
-Similarly, neural augmentation~\cite{perez2017the, ratner2017learning, jo2018bin, zhang2019dada,tran2021data} allowed a network to learn augmentations that can improve the classifiers to the utmost.
+Traditional data augmentation tricks (\emph{e.g.}, crop, flip, color jittering) only have limited diversity.
+Also, there are some methods ~\cite{cubuk2019autoaugment,lim2019fast,ho2019population,tian2020improving} proposed to learn optimal augmentation strategies to improve the accuracy of classifiers.
+Similarly, neural augmentation~\cite{perez2017the,ratner2017learning,jo2018bin,zhang2019dada,8509174} allowed a network to learn augmentations.
 As another research line, deep generative models can generate more diverse samples to augment training data, which can be categorized into feature-based augmentation methods~\cite{antoniou2017data} and image-based augmentation methods~\cite{schwartz2018delta}.
-Feature-based augmentation methods~\cite{chen2019multi,HariharanG17} focused on generating more diverse deep features to augment the feature space of training data, while image-based augmentation methods~\cite{chen2019image,tsutsui2019meta, hong2020matchinggan,hong2020f2gan} targeted at exploiting the distribution of training images and generating more diverse images.
+Feature-based augmentation methods~\cite{chen2019multi,HariharanG17} focused on generating more diverse deep features to augment the feature space of training data, while image-based augmentation methods~\cite{chen2019image,tsutsui2019meta,hong2020matchinggan,hong2020f2gan} targeted at exploiting the distribution of training images and generating more diverse images.

 \textbf{Few-shot feature generation} In existing few-shot feature generation methods, the semantic knowledge learned from the seen categories is transferred to compensate unseen categories in~\cite{DixitKNV17,HariharanG17}. cCov-GAN~\cite{GaoSZZC18} proposed a covariance-preserving adversarial augmentation network to generate more features for unseen categories.
 In~\cite{WangGHH18}, a generator subnetwork was added to a classification network to generate new examples.
-Intra-category diversity learned from seen categories was transferred to unseen categories to generate new features in~\cite{schwartz2018delta, 9157338}.
-Dual TriNet~\cite{chen2019multi} proposed to synthesize instance features by leveraging semantics using a novel auto-encoder network for unseen categories.
+Intra-category diversity learned from seen categories was transferred to unseen categories to generate new features in~\cite{schwartz2018delta,9157338}.
+Dual TriNet~\cite{chen2019multi} proposed to synthesize instance features by leveraging semantics using a novel auto-encoder network for unseen categories. {DTN~\cite{chen2020diversity} learned to transfer latent diversities from seen categories and composite them with support features to generate diverse features for unseen categories. }